romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When you enable the dependency graph feature in your GitHub repository, how does GitHub generate the dependency graph?
+Q: When you enable the dependency graph feature in your GitHub repository, how does GitHub generate the dependency graph?
 <details><summary>Show the answer</summary><p>

 - **GitHub analyzes the repository's manifest and lock files across all branches to identify and list all dependencies**